staphopia/staphopia-sccmec/README.md

 Options:

-  ASSEMBLY|PRIMERS_JSON
-                        Input assembly (FASTA format) to predict SCCmec.
-Or, "primers.json" from Staphopia, this requires "--
-                        staphopia"
-  SCCMEC_DATA|SUBTYPES_JSON
+  ASSEMBLY|ASSEMBLY_DIR|STAPHOPIA_DIR
-                        Directory where SCCmec reference data is stored.
-Or, "subtypes.json" from Staphopia, this requires "--
+                        Input assembly (FASTA format), directory of assemblies to predict SCCmec.
+Or, a directory of samples processed by Staphopia (requires "--staphopia" --sccmec SCCMEC_DATA  Directory where SCCmec reference data is stored.
-                        staphopia"
-  OUTPUT_DIR            Directory to output results to --prefix STR          Prefix (e.g. sample name) to use for outputs (Default:
-                        assembly file without extension) --staphopia           Inputs are results from Staphopia.
-The first arguement (ASSEMBLY) should be "primers.json" and the second arguement (SCCMEC_DATA) should be "subtypes.json".
-                        These files are found in "analyses/sccmec" folder of Staphopia results.
+  --ext STR             Extension used by assemblies.
+(Default: fna) --staphopia           Input is a directory of samples processed by
+                        Staphopia.
   --hamming             Report the hamming distance of each type.
-  --cpus INT            Number of processors to use.
-  --keep_files          Keep all output files (Default: remove blastdb.
-  --debug               Print debug related text.
+  --json                Report the output as JSON (Default: tab-delimited) --debug               Print debug related text.
-  --quiet               Only critical errors will be printed.
   --depends             Verify dependencies are installed/found.
   --version             show program's version number and exit
 ```